You’ve probably never heard of sales friction – but we guarantee you’ve experienced it!

 - I just want to join the @#*% fitness center.
 Why can’t they tell me prices over the phone?

-- I can’t believe I have to fill out three pages of personal data just to get your free exercise newsletter!
+- I can’t believe I have to fill out a long form just to get your free exercise newsletter!

-- There’s just too much conflicting advice out there about losing weight.
+- So much conflicting weight loss advice!
 I’m totally paralyzed about what would work for me.

 - It worked for my neighbor, but my situation is different and I don’t think it’ll work for me.